cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### Limitations

-Due to normal network delays and unpredictability of the various componenents, there are limitations related to the communication with the Ochestrator that translate in issues that can arise.
+Due to normal network delays and unpredictability of the various components, there are limitations related to the communication with the Ochestrator that translate in issues that can arise.

 -   In the current version, to simplify the implementation, there is an expectation of "good behavior" from the various components:
     -   Actors are expected to respond with an action only after receiving an observation, and to send only one action per observation received.